fbpx

 You should focus on intrinsic motivation first.

-This is why the majority of this article covers activities you can do to improve culture, make people feel valued, and create a space that is motivating to work in.
+This is why the majority of this article covers activities you can do to improve culture, make people feel valued, and create a motivating space to work in.
 However, we all know that money plays a role when it comes to motivation.

-You should regularly benchmark the compensation and benefits you offer vs. other salon to ensure what you offer is competitive.
+You should regularly benchmark the compensation and benefits you offer against another salon to ensure your offer is competitive.
 Offering part of the compensation in commission is also a powerful way to drive the behavior you want.
-The best way to do this is to give commission on activities that the employee can directly influence and that are smaller, easy to complete tasks.
+The best way to do this is to give commission on activities that the employee can directly influence and that are smaller, easy-to-complete tasks.

-Below shows you how you can start configuring a service commission in Mangomint.
-You can start a free 30-day trial here.
+The image below shows you how to start configuring a service commission in Mangomint.

 7. Gamify Friendly Salon Competitions

-So you offer competitive wages and give commission to incentivize desired behaviors.
+So, you offer competitive wages and give commissions to incentivize desired behaviors.

 That’s awesome.

-In fact, research show that peer motivation is the strongest form of employee motivation (Psychology Today).
-How we look in front of other colleagues in the salon is the most important motivation factory.
+Research shows that peer motivation is the strongest form of employee motivation (Psychology Today).
+How we look in front of other colleagues in the salon is the most important motivation factor.

-To tap into this you can run friendly competitions among your staff members.
-I want to stress “friendly” here as you want to strike the right balance between a healthy peer competition without creating an “elbows out”, individualistic, culture.
+To tap into this, you can run friendly competitions with your staff members.
+I want to stress “friendly” here as you want to strike the right balance between healthy peer competition without creating an “elbows out”, individualistic culture.

 Run focused competitions that drive specific, strategic activities.
-Activities could for example be focused on driving client basket size.
-That is make the competition around average number products sold per client.
-It can also be on attracting new clients to the salon.
-Or even social media sharing.
+Activities could, for example, be focused on driving client basket size—that is, making the competition around the average number of products sold per client.
+It can also be on attracting new clients to the salon or even social media sharing.

-The activity you build your competition on should tackle the challenge you have on the business right now.
+The activity you build your competition on should tackle the challenge you have in the business right now.

-To make it even stronger you can also add a team goal and win to it.
-For example, if you’re staff is competing for the number of products/ service sold per client visit, you can set a monthly target for the full salon which rewards everyone.
-This way, staff will be incentivized to also help each other achieve your goal.
+To make it even stronger, you can also add a team goal and win to it.
+For example, if your staff is competing for the number of products/services sold per client visit, you can set a monthly target for the full salon, which will reward everyone.
+This way, staff will be incentivized to help each other achieve their goal.

 Finally, make it fun.